zruncho3d/DuelingZero/README.md

 **Answering as a printer-designer**: it’s a unique and interesting challenge to fit all the belts and toolheads into one gantry, especially in a way that reuses much of what’s out there.

 **Answering as a coder**: there are some interesting - but still reasonable - 2D object interference and path-planning challenges, as well as firmware changes to make this all work.
 Plus, there are lots of optimizations to implement and then evaluate.

+### Is it still a Voron Zero?

+**Z says yes.**

+The only printed parts this printer shares with a regular Voron Zero:
+* 9mm spacers
+* Pi mount

+Yes, that's it.
+So why is it still a Voron Zero?

+Because it wouldn't exist without the V0.

+Because many parts are modifications of existing V0 parts.

+Because nearly every non-printed part, including the frame, is a stock V0 part.

+So there you go... a V0 in spirit, if not in printed parts.

 ## Support?